Getting Started on Sunspot

 Currently, scp and SFTP are the only ways to transfer data to/from Sunspot.

-As an expedient for initiating ssh sessions to sunspot login nodes via the bastion indirect nodes, and to enable scp from remote hosts to sunspot login nodes, add the following lines to your ~/.ssh/config file on the remote host.
-You should do this on your laptop/desktop, from which you are initiating ssh login sessions to sunspot via bastion, and on other non-ALCF host systems from which you want to copy files to sunspot login nodes using scp.
+2. Add the lines listed below to your ~/.ssh/config file on the remote host.
+That is, you should do this on your laptop/desktop, from which you are initiating ssh login sessions to Sunspot via bastion, and on other non-ALCF host systems from which you want to copy files to Sunspot login nodes using scp.
 Replace id_rsa with the name of your own private ssh key file.
+Copy the public key (*.pub) from ~/.ssh folder on the remote machine to ~/.ssh/authorized_keys file on Sunspot (not the bastion).

-When you run the ssh command on your laptop/desktop, you'll be prompted for two ALCF authentication one-time passwords (Mobilepass+ or Cryptocard passcodes) - one for bastion, and the other for the sunspot login node.
-Likewise, when you run scp from a remote host to copy files to sunspot login nodes, you'll be prompted for two ALCF authentication one-time passwords.
+When you use an SSH proxy, it takes the authentication mechanism from the local host and applies it to the farthest-remote host, while prompting you for the “middle host” separately.
+So, when you run the ssh@sunspot.alcf.anl.gov command on your laptop/desktop, you'll be prompted for two ALCF authentication codes - first the Mobilepass+ or Cryptocard passcode for the bastion, and then the SSH passphrase for Sunspot.
+Likewise, when you run scp from a remote host to copy files to Sunspot login nodes, you'll be prompted for two ALCF authentication codes codes - first the Mobilepass+ or Cryptocard passcode and then the SSH passphrase.

 File: ~/.ssh/config